crazyminicoder/ewaFinalProject/README.md

 ### Create Users table

-Run the following command to get the users table in the database:
+Run the following command to get the users & order tables in the database:

 ```bash
 npx sequelize-cli db:migrate